adityakkpk/React-v19-BasicToAdv/react_router_v6/README.md

 3. Make sure to add name properties to all the child elements of `Form`
 4. Create a async Function with a parameter`{request}`.
 Which have a method called `formData().`
 4. Go to your routes and add a property `action` with the value: - function you have created

+## Final UI upgrades

+Upgrade UI as per your need